cockroachdb/docs/v19.1/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/v19.1/decommission-scenario1.2.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>

 {{site.data.alerts.callout_info}}
-Adding a 4th node to the cluster at this point will not enable the decommissioning process to complete.
+While the decommissioning process is hung, adding a 4th node to the cluster will not enable it to complete.
 You can [recommission](#recommission-nodes) the node to return it to a healthy state.
 {{site.data.alerts.end}}

 To successfully decommission a node in this cluster, you need to first add a 4th node.
 The decommissioning process can then complete: